Arrest of Apollo Quiboloy: Legal actions

 These are separate from the writ of amparo filed by the KOJC before a Davao City court.

 On October 17, Torre, this time the newly appointed chief of PNP–CIDG, filed before the DOJ charges of sedition and inciting to sedition against at least twelve individuals, mainly KOJC members, including Torreon and SMNI hosts Jeffrey Celiz and Lorraine Badoy-Partosa.
 The complaint was also lodged under the Cybercrime Prevention Act which would elevate the punishment a degree higher.
-Torre had said that around 200 cases could be filed against individuals who allegedly concealed the suspects and resisted authorities during the operation, who may also face charges such as disobedience to a person in authority, direct assault, slander—all also under the RPC, and obstruction of justice under Presidential Decree 1829.
+Torre said that around 200 cases could be filed against individuals who allegedly concealed the suspects and resisted authorities during the operation, and that they may also face charges such as disobedience to a person in authority, direct assault, slander (all also under the RPC), and obstruction of justice under Presidential Decree 1829.

 Media involvement

 Coverage

-In one of press conferences, Torreon defended reporting on the standoff of Sonshine Media Network International (SMNI), KOJC's media outlet, saying that their journalists were caught unprepared and confused by the operation.
+In one press conference, Torreon defended reporting on the standoff of Sonshine Media Network International (SMNI), KOJC's media outlet, saying that their journalists were caught unprepared and confused by the operation.
 Several reports from SMNI were refuted by the authorities, including that on the deaths of seven church members in the raid.
 However, numerous social media footages appeared to prove a claim on the law enforcement using tear gas and pepper spray.

-On September 3, the PNP restricted media and KOJC members from accessing the JMC's basement and cathedral; in response to Torreon's statements on the alleged digging by the police in the JMC's basement to locate Quiboloy's alleged bunker, and the attempt by Torreon and members of the media to enter the site for an investigation.
+On September 3, the PNP restricted media and KOJC members from accessing the JMC's basement and cathedral in response to Torreon's statements on the alleged digging by the police in the JMC's basement to locate Quiboloy's alleged bunker, and the attempt by Torreon and members of the media to enter the site for an investigation.
 Likewise, PRO Davao, in a memorandum dated September 2 directing those involved in what was called Oplan 8/24, provided restrictions on taking images or videos and requesting reports from personnel within the compound.

 In his privilege speech on September 10, first district city councilor Bonz Andre Militar urged journalists and social media influencers to practice the highest tenets of journalism, noting that media coverage of the police operations left locals "confused, anxious, and […] misinformed" with the spread of false information.

 Criticisms and harassment on journalists

-The National Union of Journalists of the Philippines noted reports on harassment on journalists covering the standoff, involving physical attacks on news crews and verbal accusations by the KOJC members, being called "paid media" and "biased".
+The National Union of Journalists of the Philippines noted reports on harassment on journalists covering the standoff, involving physical attacks on news crews and verbal accusations by the KOJC members, specifically stating they had been called "paid media" and "biased".
 Particularly, during a rally by the KOJC protesting the police operations, some journalists were prevented from covering the protests.
 Editha Caduaya, publisher of Davao-based NewsLine, was cited arguing with the protesters: "You were shouting for help from the media.
 Now that we're here, you're yelling at us! [...]
 You've been throwing things at us!"

 The following day, Torreon apologized for the actions by protesters.
-However, in separate occasions, Torreon and Eleanor Cardona, KOJC executive secretary who interrupted another conference, likewise criticized the media outlets.
+However, in separate occasions, Torreon and Eleanor Cardona, a KOJC executive secretary who interrupted another conference, likewise criticized the media outlets.

 The NUJP later reminded the groups involved "that media is not the enemy."